int-index/kalium/README.md

 ## Building

-Cabal is used as the building system.
-You are advised to install all the dependencies listed in the corresponding section of the `*.cabal` file using your system package manager.
+Download (using git clone):
+* https://github.com/int-index/sodium to `/path/to/sodium`
+* https://github.com/int-index/monad-supply to `/path/to/monad-supply`

+The paths can be arbitrary.
+Then change your directory to `/path/to/sodium` and initialize the builting environment.
+Issue the following commands:

+* `cabal sandbox init`
+* `cabal sandbox add-source /path/to/monad-supply`.
+* `cabal install --dependencies-only`.

-Then build the project itself with `cabal build`.
+If something goes wrong, you can always `cabal sandbox delete` and then repeat the steps above.
+Now you can build the project itself with `cabal build`.

 ## Testing